 These numbers swell in the summer months with tourism.
 Millions visit this area every year to enjoy the fantastic weather on offer.
 The vibrant nightlife and golden beaches are more reasons to pay this town a visit.

 The literal translation for this town is “Tower of the Mills”.
-Torremolinos got it’s name from the many water mills that littered the area.
+Torremolinos got it’s name from the many water mills that line the coastal areas.
 These mills were introduced under the Moorish rule of Spain.
 There is only one surviving mill.
 Molino de Inca or “Inca Mill” in English, this mill now forms part of a restaurant.

 Attractions & Things to do in Torremolinos